 Oregon Health Authority Community Health Worker Certification Website

 We offer a few different ways to register for this course to meet the academic and

 professional needs of our students (see detailed registration instructions and links

 below in the drop-down menu).

-Scholarships are available for those who are enrolled in the class.
-Upon successfully enrollment and completion of the application, participants will be notified.
+Scholarships are available for those who are enrolled in the class and full participation in the training.